Constant-recursive sequence: Decision problems

 The pattern of zeros in a constant-recursive sequence can also be investigated from the perspective of computability theory.
-To do so, the description of the sequence $s_n$ must be given a finite description; this can be done if the sequence is over the integers or rational numbers, or even over the algebraic numbers.
+To do so, the description of the sequence $s_n$ must be given a finite description; this can be done if the sequence is over the integers, rational numbers, or algebraic numbers.

 Given such an encoding for sequences $s_n$, the following problems can be studied:

 Because the square of a constant-recursive sequence $s_n^2$ is still constant-recursive (see closure properties), the existence-of-a-zero problem in the table above reduces to positivity, and infinitely-many-zeros reduces to eventual positivity.
 Other problems also reduce to those in the above table: for example, whether $s_n = c$ for some $n$ reduces to existence-of-a-zero for the sequence $s_n - c$.
 As a second example, for sequences in the real numbers, weak positivity (is $s_n \ge 0$ for all $n$?) reduces to positivity of the sequence $-s_n$ (because the answer must be negated, this is a Turing reduction).

 The Skolem-Mahler-Lech theorem would provide answers to some of these questions, except that its proof is non-constructive.
 It states that for all $n > M$, the zeros are repeating; however, the value of $M$ is not known to be computable, so this does not lead to a solution to the existence-of-a-zero problem.
 On the other hand, the exact pattern which repeats after $n > M$ is computable.
 This is why the infinitely-many-zeros problem is decidable: just determine if the infinitely-repeating pattern is empty.

 Decidability results are known when the order of a sequence is restricted to be small.
-For example, the Skolem problem is decidable for sequences of order up to 4.
+For example, the Skolem problem is decidable for algebraic sequences of order up to 4.
+It is also known to be decidable for reversible integer sequences up to order 7, that is, sequences that may be continued backwards in the integers.

+Decidability results are also known under the assumption of certain unproven conjectures in number theory.
+For example, decidability is known for rational sequences of order up to 5 subject to a conjecture known as Skolem's conjecture or the exponential local-global principle.
+Decidability is also known for all simple rational sequences (those with simple characteristic polynomial) subject to the Skolem conjecture and the weak p-adic Schanuel conjecture.